HOME > ABOUT THE CANADA DISABILITY BENEFIT > DO I QUALIFY FOR THE CANADA DISABILITY BENEFIT?

 appeal a decision.

-An authorized legal representative, such as a guardian or trustee, is only needed to receive benefit payments on behalf of a beneficiary.
 Payments may only be directed to someone’s authorized legal representative in situations where such a person has already been appointed in accordance with federal, provincial, or territorial law.